Montelukast: Drug interactions

-Montelukast functions as a leukotriene receptor antagonist (cysteinyl leukotriene receptors) and consequently opposes the function of these inflammatory mediators; leukotrienes are produced by the immune system and serve to promote bronchoconstriction, inflammation, microvascular permeability, and mucus secretion in asthma and COPD.
-Leukotriene receptor antagonists are sometimes colloquially referred to as leukasts.

-Two genes of interest are ALOX5 and LTC4S, which catalyze two major steps in the biosynthetic pathway of leukotrienes.

-Montelukast may affect nerve remyelination in combination with Pexidartinib and this may cause clinical benefits or side effects.
+Society and culture

 Patents

-Singulair was covered by U.S. Patent No. 5,565,473 which expired on 3 August 2012.
+Singulair was covered by US Patent No. 5,565,473 which expired on 3 August 2012.
 The same day, the FDA approved several generic versions of montelukast.

-The United States Patent and Trademark Office launched a reexamination of the patent covering Singulair on 28 May 2009.
+The United States Patent and Trademark Office launched a reexamination of the patent covering Singulair on May 2009.
 The decision was driven by the discovery of references that were not included in the original patent application process.
 The references were submitted through Article One Partners, an online research community focused on finding literature relating to existing patents.
 The references included a scientific article produced by a Merck employee on the active ingredient in Singulair.
 A previously filed patent had been submitted in the same technology area.
-Seven months later the U.S. Patent and Trademark Office determined that the patent in question was valid based on the initial reexamination and new information provided, submitting their decision on 17 December 2009.
+Seven months later the US Patent and Trademark Office determined that the patent in question was valid based on the initial reexamination and new information provided, submitting their decision on 17 December 2009.

 Use with loratadine

 Schering-Plough and Merck sought permission to market a combined tablet with loratadine and montelukast.
-However, the FDA has found no benefit from a combined pill for seasonal allergies over taking the two drugs in combination, and on 25 April 2008, issued a not-approvable letter for the combination.
+However, the FDA has found no benefit from a combined pill for seasonal allergies over taking the two drugs in combination, and in April 2008, issued a not-approvable letter for the combination.

-Names
+Brand names

-The Mont in montelukast stands for Montreal, the place where Merck (MSD) developed the drug.
+The Mont in montelukast stands for Montreal, where Merck (MSD) developed the drug.